BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 The performance can be improved by activating data parallelism as the container storing the AnalysisObjects would not change dynamically.

-Steps 5, 7, and 9 are similar.
+Steps 5, 7 and 9 are similar.
 Hence, I will discuss only Step 5.
 While answering the question about the requested capabilities of the application, I discarded the multi-user case which needed shared data protection because otherwise the application would need immutable data types and value semantics suggested by functional programming (FP).
 However, considering the highlighted statements as well, we can work with references/pointers.
-This choice would simplify Steps 5, 7, and 9 reasonably.
+This choice would simplify Steps 5, 7 and 9 reasonably.

 Summary of the above discussions:
+- The performance mostly depends on the structural analysis methods.
 - The performance gain that would be obtained from static polymorphism would have a very negligible effect on the final performance.
 - The cache usage while storing AnalysisObjects or others would also have a very negligible effect on the final performance.
 - Functions can work with references/pointers instead of values